-Providing comprehensive divorce representation to government employees, civil servants and unionized workers for nearly 20 years
+Providing comprehensive divorce representation to government employees, civil servants and unionized workers for 20 years

 The divorce process ranges significantly from couple to couple depending on numerous factors, including each spouse’s economic and professional situation.
 It is important to understand all of your options and investigate potential scenarios to determine the best course of action for protecting your rights.
 At the Law Office of Karen Jansen, our White Plains divorce lawyer offers extensive legal resources, advice and legal representation designed to resolve your case as efficiently and economically as possible.
 Whether you have questions about the potential implications of a divorce, or are ready to move forward with the process, you receive reliable, one-on-one legal counsel to guide you through each step.

 Retirement and pension benefits for civil service officers and employees may be impacted by divorce

 Retirement plans for more than one million New York civil service officers and employees are administered by the New York State Employees’ Retirement System (ERS) and the New York State Police and Fire Retirement System (PFRS), collectively known as the New York State and Local Retirement System (NYSLRS).
 These two systems provide retirement services for more than 3,000 employers and members include:

 - Local government employees

 - Employees of state and local public authorities

 The NYSLRS has received more than $5 billion in contributions from employers and $285 million from employees and paid more than $10 billion in benefits to more than one million members.